core-wg/senml-spec/STRINT/draft-jennings-perpass-secure-rai-cloud-01.md

 * If the CA creates bad certificates, which it can, the security of the whole system can be compromised but the goal is to be able to detect this.

-Things do go wrong, devices get lost, and any practical system need sot be able to deal with this.
+Things do go wrong, devices get lost, and any practical system need to be able to deal with this.
 The approach for Key Revocation is:

 * Relies on the Identity Providers and Cloud Service cooperating to get rid of